wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-8-8-changelog.md

 - Removed the entire AI section.
 They were causing far too many problems that were not worth keeping them for.

 ### Content
-- Updated install instructions fro A Very Uncreative Collection of TTW Patches.
+- Updated install instructions for A Very Uncreative Collection of TTW Patches.
 - Added install instructions for The Great Mojave Interior Overhaul.
 - Removed A Trail of Crumbs and The Regulators.
 They were relatively low quality and didn't much to the game, plus The Regulators had conflicts with other content mods.
 - Removed the unnecessary warnings on Tactapack's update and optional files.